CrimeSpotter, a community crime reporting and alert app in South Africa, aims to give locals the ability to report and warn others about crime…

 GooZoo Reboot is a joint venture partner with iBurst’s subsidiary Broadlink and Dark Africa Fibre.
 In fact when GooZoo tackled the City of Cape Town’s BRT project (managed the project, provided the software and deployed the solution), the project required connectivity, hosting and infrastructure, and they outsourced these components to iBurst and the WBS group of companies.

-Petersen also got involved in solving the Postbank heist, where burglars made off with over R40-million from South Africa’s vastly unsecured Postbank IT systems.
-After almost a month of trying to find any suspects, Petersen and his crew came in and found the culprits in 12 hours.
+Peterson also got involved in solving the Postbank heist, where burglars made off with over R40-million from South Africa’s vastly unsecured Postbank IT systems.
+After almost a month of trying to find any suspects, Peterson and his crew came in and found the culprits in 12 hours.